 Complex care in Woolston, Warrington

-Welcome to Woolston House, where we provide nursing care for adults living with complex mental and physical health needs, often arising from neurological conditions such as brain injuries, dementia, or Huntington's disease.
+Welcome to Woolston House, where we provide nursing care for adults living with complex needs arising from mental health, neurological, and physical health conditions.

 Located on Long Barn Lane in Warrington, Woolston House has 40 bedrooms across four small, purpose-built units, creating a homely and supportive environment that’s more responsive to individual needs.